Surf Workout Programs

 First: keep in mind that this guy has now finished STS, so he’s been training consistently for months now, has down the required tissue release, has improved flexibility, strength, and core control, and has familiarity with these movements.
 So if you apply this stuff, proceed with some care, and focus on form and movement quality.

 Second: he is writing this program in the same style and layout that I have written STS.
-So if you can’t quite follow it, or don’t understand how it’s laid out with reps /sets / etc., well I’m sorry, you’ll have to buy the STS surfing fitness program.
+So if you can’t quite follow it, or don’t understand how it’s laid out with reps /sets / etc., well I’m sorry, you’ll have to buy the Surf Athlete Training Program.

 PROGRAM A Circuit 1 (he calls them Rotation)